 The Center for Teaching Excellence (CTE) plans a variety of events and programs to help faculty strengthen and diversify their teaching skills, to engage in interdisciplinary conversations, and to use assessment strategies to improve student learning.
-Stay tuned for AY21/22 programming!

 Welcome Back to the New Academic Year!

 The Peter J. Guerin, O.S.B.
 Center for Teaching Excellence (CTE) invites all full-time and part-time faculty members to participate in our programs for the academic year 2022 - 2023.

 Write First Mondays!
 Every Monday, Sept.
 12 -Dec.
 12, 8-10:00am, Joseph Hall Center for Teaching Excellence

 Seeking to keep your summer writing project on track?
 Facing a looming writing deadline this fall?
 Research finds that the most prolific academic writers commit themselves to short, regular, morning writing sessions.
 Consistency and accountability in a supportive environment also help form productive writing habits.
 In our effort to support faculty research and writing, the CTE welcomes faculty writers each Monday morning for an hour (or less /more) anytime between 8:00-10:00.
 Kick start your week with your own writing, in silence and solidarity with your colleagues.
 Coffee, tea, and snacks available!

 The Meaning of “Understanding” in Mathematics and Physics: Cognitive and Motivational Aspects

 Tuesday, September 20, 2022, 4:30 pm - 5:30 pm